Dmitry Korzh: Club career

 He started playing in Köpetdag Aşgabat, in seasons from 1989 to 1992 in the Soviet Second League.
 From 1992 to 1995, he played in the Turkmenistan Ýokary Liga.

 For the 1996 season in Russia, he played for the first league of FC Uralan and FC Lokomotiv Chita.

 He returned to Turkmenistan, playing for Nisa Aşgabat, again becoming the champion of Turkmenistan.
-In autumn 1999 he played in the Ukraine for FC Elektron Romny and FC Naftovyk-Ukrnafta.
+In autumn 1999 he played in Ukraine for FC Elektron Romny and FC Naftovyk-Ukrnafta.
 Starting in 2000 he played again in Turkmenistan for FC Nisa and FC Köpetdag.

 International career

 He played for the Turkmenistan national football team and was a member of the final tournament of the 1994 Asian Games.

 Coaching career

 He has been head coach of FC Bagtyyarlyk at 2009.
 Since 2015, he works as a coach for Altyn Asyr FK, in international games, as head coach.